 Catherine J. Groves

 Catherine's practice focuses on government and public agency law.
-Catherine serves as Deputy General Counsel to the Livermore Amador Valley Transit Authority, Tri-Valley – San Joaquin Valley Regional Rail Authority, and Purissima Hills Water District.
+She serves as General Counsel to Redwood Coast Transit Authority and Deputy General Counsel to the Livermore Amador Valley Transit Authority, Tri-Valley – San Joaquin Valley Regional Rail Authority, and Purissima Hills Water District.
 She also serves as a key team member for clients including the San Mateo County Transit District, San Mateo County Transportation Authority, and Sacramento Regional Transit District Retirement Boards.
 Catherine assists the firm's public agency clients with various legal issues such as public contracts and procurements, legislation, fees and rates, governance laws, ADA compliance, implementation of public grant programs, and ethics issues, including conflict of interest analyses.
 Catherine regularly attends client Board meetings and advises on the preparation of Board agendas, staff reports, resolutions, ordinances, and meeting minutes.

 Catherine is passionate about helping her clients create tangible improvements to local communities, including building climate infrastructure.
 She helps clients navigate unique project delivery challenges in the public contracting arena and regularly assists clients with complex procurements and infrastructure projects, including complex technology procurements, power purchase agreements (PPAs), long term operations and maintenance agreements, and design-build and alternative project delivery agreements.